fs-feup/autonomous-systems/src/inspection/README.md

 # Inspection package

 This package is responsible for running two scripts used for testing the car.
 One of them performs the autonomous mission described in the rules: "T14.11.2 The inspection mission is defined by slowly spinning the drivetrain and actuating the steering system with a sine wave while the vehicle is jacked up and all wheels are removed.
 After 25 s to 30 s the AS must transition to 'AS Finished'".
-The other script is used to accelerate the car to a maximum speed and then braking.
+The other script is an implementation of the EBS test described in the rules.
+The parameters to be used when running this node can be configured by changing the config.txt file.

 ## Compiling
 From src folder: